Fahad Al-Ahmed Al-Jaber Al-Sabah: 1982 World Cup incident

 During the match against France at the 1982 FIFA World Cup, France scored a goal while some of the Kuwaiti players had stopped, having heard a whistle.
 The goal was initially awarded by the referee, who had not blown, but was cancelled after Fahad stepped onto the field and ordered the referee to reverse his decision.
 In 1988, Fahad invited Michel Platini (at the time the French football team's captain) to play for Kuwait in a preparatory match against the USSR.
-Platini played for 21 minutes, and was framed by the Kuwaitis as an apology for his unethical behavior eight years before.
+Platini played for 21 minutes, and was framed by the Kuwaitis as an apology for his unethical behavior six years before.

-Dasman Palace
+Death

-In August 1990, Iraq invaded Kuwait.
-While Kuwait was being overrun, the Emir of Kuwait escaped from the country.
-Various Military Forces units were engaged in different battle sectors; Fahad died fighting alongside the Kuwait Emiri Guard commanders in the Battle of Dasman Palace.
+Fahad was killed by the Iraqi military at Dasman Palace, the primary residence of his brother, Emir Sheikh Jaber, on the first day of the Iraqi invasion of Kuwait, August 2, 1990.
+The exact circumstances of his death remain unclear.
+According to one account, he arrived late at the palace, which had been designated as a meeting point for a planned escape from Kuwait with his brother the Emir and the Crown Prince.
+By the time he arrived, the others had already departed, and the Iraqi forces had taken control of the palace and killed him.
+Another version, possibly exaggerated, suggests he died while "defending the palace."
+A further account claims he arrived at the palace, engaged in a verbal altercation with an Iraqi guard, and was subsequently shot.

 Personal life

-Fahad was married and was the father of five sons and one daughter.
-One of his sons is Ahmed Al-Fahad Al-Ahmed Al-Sabah, who was president of the Olympic Council of Asia, as well as a member of the International Olympic Committee.
+Fahad was married and fathered five sons and one daughter.
+One of his sons, Ahmed Al-Fahad Al-Ahmed Al-Sabah, formerly served as the president of the Olympic Council of Asia, and was also a member of the International Olympic Committee.